 Frequently Asked Questions

 What are the admission requirements?
-M.S. and Ph.D. applicants must have a GPA of 3.4 or better.
-M.Eng. applicants should have competitive grades (greater than a 3.0 GPA).
+To be competitive, Ph.D. applicants should have a minimum of 3.40.
+This is not a requirement as we look at applications holistically.
+M.S. and M.Eng. applicants should have competitive grades (greater than a 3.0 GPA).
 All applicants must submit GRE General Test scores, as well as three letters of recommendation from individuals who can attest to their academic or professional competencies and to the depth of their interest in pursuing graduate study.
-A minimum score of 550 (paper-base), 213 (computer-base) or 80 (internet-base) on the Test of English as a Foreign Language (TOEFL) is required of all international applicants whose native language is not English and whose undergraduate education was conducted in a language other than English.
+A minimum score of 23 on the speaking portion of the Test of English as a Foreign Language (TOEFL) is required of all international applicants whose native language is not English and whose undergraduate education was conducted in a language other than English.

 What degree should I have to apply to UCSD Bioengineering?
 By time of admission, applicants are required to have completed a B.S. and/or M.S. degree in a branch of engineering, mathematics, or quantitative life sciences.
 Those with engineering backgrounds are considered more competitive.